diegolramirez/meli_scraper/README.md

 Each part of the process (scraper and matcher) has variables that may be modified in order to achieve different levels of accuracy.
 One may check the current parameters via `GET meli_scrapper/scraper/options/`, update them to custom values via `PUT meli_scrapper/scraper/options/` or restore them to default values via `PUT meli_scrapper/scraper/default/`.

-To retrieve the results of the last queried item call `GET meli_scrapper/scraper/query/`

 The scraper parameters are the following:

 <ul>
 <li><strong>country:</strong> which country's marketplace is going to be consulted.
-Must be one value of the following list: `[ar,bo,br,cl,co,cr,do,ec,gt,hn,mx,ni,pa,py,pe,sv,uy,ve]`</li>
+Must be one value of the following list: [ar,bo,br,cl,co,cr,do,ec,gt,hn,mx,ni,pa,py,pe,sv,uy,ve]</li>
 <li><strong>pages:</strong> amount of result pages to be scraped.
 Must be an integer greater or equal than 1.</li>
 </ul>

 The matcher parameters are the following:

 <ul>
-<li><strong>priceRange:</strong> percentage of price that tow items can be apart. i.e `1.20` means 20%.
+<li><strong>priceRange:</strong> percentage of price that tow items can be apart. i.e 1.20 means 20%.
 Mus be a float greater or equal to 1.</li>
 <li><strong>nameWeight:</strong> custom weight of name variable in overall similarity score.
 Must be an integer greater or equal than 1.</li>
 <li><strong>priceWeight:</strong> custom weight of price variable in overall similarity score.
 Must be an integer greater or equal than 1.</li>
 <li><strong>minSimilarityScore:</strong> minimum similarity score each name and price must have.
 If any is lower then the the matching is rejected.
 Must be a float between 0 and 1.</li>